Agentopians/WeAi/docs/AVS_AGENT_INSTALL.md

 ```

 5. Python3
-6. Create a virtual environment (use the appropriate python command for your environment) and nnstall required modules.
+6. Create a virtual environment (use the appropriate python command for your environment) and install required modules.
 Downgrade web3 and re-install eth-account to avoid bugs (TODO: Fix said bugs 🪲):
 ```
 python3 -m venv .venv
 pip install -r requirements.txt